250km Alpine Raid

-A 2-day touring ride from Bright, over Mount Hotham to Omeo on day 1 (note that this ride starts on Saturday 26th), and then returning to Bright the following day, via Falls Creek.
+A 2-day touring ride from Bright, over Mount Hotham to Omeo on day 1, and then returning to Bright the following day, via Falls Creek.

 The Alpine Raid is a two-day event, which follows the same route as the Alpine Classic’s ACE250 event (Bright, Omeo, Falls Creek, Mount Beauty and back to Bright).
 The scenery is the same, the hills are just as long and steep, but the extra day means that the ride is much less demanding.
 Riders do not have to qualify before entering.

-Accommodation overnight in Omeo or the Blue Duck Inn at Anglers Rest.
+Accommodation overnight in Omeo or the Blue Duck Inn at Anglers Rest (organised by the rider)

 Leave Bright after breakfast (breakfast is at 6:00am at Bright Community Centre).
 It’s a gentle rise to Harrietville, followed by a long climb to Mount Hotham (Australia’s highest paved road).
 Recover with a drink and something to eat before starting the long descent.
 It’s (almost) all downhill to beautiful Omeo, where you will spend the night (112km).
 Those staying at Anglers Rest will have an additional 27 km of stunning riding along the Mitta Mitta valley before reaching their lodgings.